dswann101164/azure-noob-blog/posts/2025-11-08-terraform-azure-devops-cicd-part6-troubleshooting.md

 This guide is part of our [Azure Automation hub](/hub/automation/) covering Infrastructure as Code, CI/CD pipelines, and DevOps practices.

 **What's covered:**
-- 🔥 Pipeline failures and error codes
+- ðŸ”¥ Pipeline failures and error codes
-- 🔒 Authentication and permission issues
+- ðŸ”’ Authentication and permission issues
-- 💾 State file corruption and locking
+- ðŸ’¾ State file corruption and locking
-- 🏗️ Resource drift and manual changes
+- ðŸ—ï¸ Resource drift and manual changes
-- ⚡ Performance optimization
+- âš¡ Performance optimization
-- 📊 Debugging strategies
+- ðŸ“Š Debugging strategies

 Skip to the section that matches your current fire.